Western family culture is in breakdown.

 The societal impact on mothers without adequate resources is huge.
 As a result, far too many new parents slide down the pain side of the Pain-to-Joy Connection Continuum.

-A dad leaves a family emotionally or physically for a vast range of reasons—at the core because his needs are not met.
+A dad leaves a family, emotionally or physically, for a vast range of reasons—but at the core it is because his needs are not being met.
 Let’s look further into how this happens.

 To understand the whole picture, we’ll start with an historical perspective.

 Mammals arose 60 million years ago, after the extinction of the dinosaurs.
 Mammals were unique in that they nursed and nurtured their young, slept together, and mostly lived in bands.

 Humanoids arose in the last million years.
 They cared for their young in the same ways.

 Humanoids had a new, developing mammalian brain, formed atop the old reptilian brain, and began to experience emotions and intuition, as well as a drive to connect with others.

 It’s the unique ability of this feeling-brain (the limbic brain) that creates resonance between individuals and ultimately fosters bonding.
 The limbic brain is what draws us to one another and regulates much of our behavior, especially our social behaviors.

 As a result, the most successful emerging humans lived in tribes and villages, and maintained extended families.

 Collective social structures are actually requirements for optimal human development and secure connection.